zhusophia/zhusophia/README.md

 - I did a [deep-dive into the Big Five](https://zhusophia.github.io/bigfive/data.html) and analyzed 1 million rows of data using R. I think it's super cool that I can combine data + psych into a project - two of my current interests.
 - I'm really proud of the first section of [my website](https://zhusophia.github.io), where the user has to interact with page before being 'allowed' to see the rest of the content.
 Encouraging engagement makes it fun :)

-## To-Do (2024)
-- I want to become more consistent when working on projects, especially when school picks up and my side projects are replaced with practice problems...
-- Learn with/from my friends.
-I geniunely know so many amazing coders and I'm constantly inspired by their work ethic and the cool projects they have!

-Goals:
-- Learn and complete a project with SQL, likely some sort of business data? -> Started :D

 ## Other
 Still curious?
 Learn more on my website: https://zhusophia.github.io